 We believe all human life is sacred and of inestimable worth in all its dimensions, including pre-born babies, the aged, the physically or mentally challenged, and every other stage or condition from fertilization to natural death.

-Since 1973 there have been roughly 60 million babies killed by abortions, with 4,000 babies losing their lives each day in the United States.
+Between 1973 and 2022, roughly 60 million babies were killed by abortion, with 4,000 babies losing their lives each day in the United States.

 93% of abortions occur for reasons other than rape, incest, and the health of the mother.